nishidha89/Spotify-Usage-Pattern/README.md

 3. Among the age group in which most of the users falls to which gender demography do these users belong?
 4. How long have the majority of respondents been using Spotify?
 5. What is the preferred listening content of most of the users on Spotify?
-6. What is the favourite music genre among users
+6. What is the favourite music genre among users?
 7. At which time slot of the day do users prefer to listen music?
 8. What are the primary mood states that influence user's music choices?
 9. What is the preferred activity during which most of the people listen to music?